Meet the locals – Australian Homestay Network

 Australian Homestay Network (AHN) was founded in 2007 to provide international students with a higher quality of living, offering them a safe, comfortable and welcoming environment to begin their time in Australia.
 Homestay is more than a place to sleep and eat.
 It allows students to connect with a local family and exchange their interests, share their languages and learn from each other in a way that’s often lacking in on-campus or share house settings.

 “Our hosts are everyday Australians.
-There’s no cookie-cutter ‘type’ of host.
-Any person or group who is willing to share daily life with an international guest can apply.
-They just have to sign up, do their interview, go through some standard home and background checks (hosts need to have a Blue Card) and be within 60 minutes travel time to one of the region’s educational institutions,” Nerney said.
+There’s no cookie cutter “type” of host.
+Any person or group who is willing to share daily life with an international guest can become part of our network,” Ms Manche said.